microsoft/tslib/docs/generator.md

 ## The `g` variable
-The `g` variable is a temporary variable that holds onto the generator object for the purpose of attaching a `Symbol.iterator` method (if its available), and holdes onto that value until the generator is started, allowing it to also act as the [`suspendedStart`](https://tc39.es/ecma262/#table-internal-slots-of-generator-instances) state.
+The `g` variable is a temporary variable that holds onto the generator object for the purpose of attaching a `Symbol.iterator` method (if its available), and holds onto that value until the generator is started, allowing

+it to also act as the [`suspendedStart`](https://tc39.es/ecma262/#table-internal-slots-of-generator-instances) state.

 # Protected Regions